IAMS MY

 It can be difficult to notice anything unusual in your dog during the first few weeks of her pregnancy.
 However, you can watch out for subtle signs of pregnancy in dogs.

-• Reduced activity
+• Reduced activity.

 Your pregnant dog will get tired easily and spend more time napping.
 For dogs that usually have a high energy drive, this decrease in activity should be considered carefully.
 It may be difficult to spot a decline in energy in dogs who love resting all day.
 So, if this is the case, pay attention to how quickly she feels exhausted during walks.

-• Strange behaviour
+• Strange behavior.

-You will observe certain changes in your dog's behaviour if she is pregnant.
+You will observe certain changes in your dog's behavior if she is pregnant.
 For example, she may crave her owner's comfort more frequently.
 A pregnant dog will spend more time around you, seeking extra attention.
 At times, she will also prefer solitude and would not want to be bothered.
 And when given attention, she may appear depressed or even irritated.

-• Alterations in appetite
+• Alterations in appetite.

 Appetite fluctuations are another sign of pregnancy in dogs.
 She may eat less or perhaps even vomit sometimes, early or midway through the pregnancy.
 However, she may consume more than normal and be unhappy with her meals.
 These changes are caused by your dog's shifting hormones.

-• Weight gain and belly enlargement
+• Weight gain and belly enlargement.

-Your dog's abdomen will grow as the puppies grow.
-This can be one of the most obvious signs of a dog's pregnancy, particularly if your dog hasn't gained weight for any other reason.
-However, because enlargement of the abdomen happens late in a dog's pregnancy, and if you detect this sign, it’s time to take her to the clinic.
+Your dog’s abdomen will grow in size as the puppies grow.
+This can be one of the most obvious signs of a dog’s pregnancy, particularly if your dog hasn’t gained weight for any other reason.
+However, because enlargement of the abdomen happens late in a dog’s pregnancy, and if you detect this sign, it’s time to take her to the clinic.

 Proper nutrition requirements during the pregnancy